How We Became Sisters, Friends, and Business Partners.

 Today, our days spent at the machines are our haven.
 We talk incessantly about everything from the speeding ticket one of the kids just got, to how we can be better wives to our husbands, to what we're having for dinner.
 We laugh til we cry, and when the true, deep tears of sorrow bubble up, we have a roll of TP handy in the drawer to dry our cheeks.

 Although our bond is now both familial and relational, we have different professional roles.
-We both love the creative process, but Sue manages our Instagram account (follow us @lucyblue.knits) and is our designer and inventor of new products.
-I maintain the website, respond to most of the correspondence, and oversee the calendar.
-Sue makes the dog toys, while I make the infinity scarves.
+We both love the creative process, but Sue tends to design and invent many of our new products and I maintain the website, respond to most of the correspondence, and oversee the calendar.
+Sue makes the hats, while I make the fingerless gloves.
 Sue is strong as an ox, and I can talk my way out of anything.
 Pretty much everything else, we do together!

 I hope this post encourages you in your family relationships and helps you know the full story that's behind this family business.
 We're grateful for the way God has worked in both our hearts to make possible this joy-filled endeavor.